Quincy, Illinois: 20th and 21st centuries

 In 1987, the cable-stayed Bayview Bridge was constructed with the intent of alleviating traffic on the aging Memorial Bridge.
 Today the two bridges complement each other by Bayview carrying westbound traffic and Memorial carrying eastbound.
 Although lighting was originally intended for the Bayview Bridge during its construction phase, the actual installation of lights did not occur until 2015.

 During the Mississippi River flood of 1993, riverside businesses and industries suffered extensive damage when the river crested at a record 32.2 feet (9.81 m), 15 ft above flood stage.
 For a time, the Bayview Bridge, one of Quincy's two bridges, was the only bridge open across the Mississippi River between Alton, Illinois and Burlington, Iowa.
 The Memorial Bridge was closed from the end of June, due to water over its western approach.
 On July 16, 1993, the Bayview Bridge closed when the river submerged the land on the west side of the Mississippi River at Taylor, Missouri; Quincy's bridges reopened 73 days later on September 26, 1993.

 On November 19, 1996, the United Express Flight 5925 collided on landing at Quincy with another Beechcraft, a private King Air, that was taking off from an intersecting runway.
 All occupants of both planes, twelve on board the 5925 and two on board the King Air, were killed as a result.

 A flood in June 2008 submerged much of Quincy's riverfront and low-lying regions not protected by the bluffs.
 Record Mississippi River levels occurred on June 22, 2008.
 The Red Cross accepted donations for Quincy and other communities in Adams County, as natural disaster funds were depleted in 2010.

 Quincy has been twice recognized as an All-America City and is a participant in the Tree City USA program.
 In the fall of 2010, Forbes listed Quincy as the eighth "Best Small City To Raise A Family."

 In January 2024, Quincy Police Chief Adam Yates announced a full strength staff of 73 sworn police officers.

+In April 2025, independent challenger Linda Moore won election to become Quincy's mayor, defeating incumbent Mike Troup.